httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## Encryption of a Response {#explicit}

 Here, a successful HTTP GET response has been encrypted.
-This uses a record size of 4096 and no padding (just the 2 octet padding length), so only a partial record is present.
+This uses a record size of 4096 and no padding (just the single octet padding delimiter), so only a partial record is present.
 The input keying material is identified by an empty string (that is, the "keyid" field in the header is zero octets in length).

 The encrypted data in this example is the UTF-8 encoded string "I am the walrus".
-The input keying material is the value "B33e_VeFrOyIHwFTIfmesA" (in base64url).
+The input keying material is the value "yqdlZ-tYemfogSmv7Ws5PQ" (in base64url).
 The content body contains a single record and is shown here using base64url encoding for presentation reasons.